shoebmogal/LeadershipNotes/Transitioning-from-Opinion-Driven-Development.md

 - Different design docs can solve the same problem, so team members need to know to avoid doing the same work twice.
 - Sometimes, having many proposals helps in comparing and making better decisions.
 It's a good exercise.
 - If proposals are similar, team members can work together.
 - Design Docs should be easy for everyone, including business people, to understand.
-Technical details must be added at the end, so that they can be skipped by non-technical stakeholders.
+Technical details must be added at the end so that they can be skipped by non-technical stakeholders.
 - Authors should not spend too much time overthinking the document; a few days of focused effort should be enough.
 - The Design Doc is just a proposal, the team doesn't have to implement it just because it was written.
 A rejected design doc is great progress by the team, as collectively they are aligned on what not to do.
+- The presence of Design Docs does not merit its prioritization.
+Meaning, that you not should work on the solution just because you have a design doc.
+Prioritization is always decided based on business impact.

 ## Design Doc Evaluation Checklist: